 9.4.4 Service life considerations

-Another key factor for the implementation of SDR in vehicles is the service life of private passenger cars which could average 12 years or more.
-Some vehicles have even longer service lives.
+Another key factor for the implementation of SDR in vehicles is the service life of private passenger cars which may exceed 12 years.
 The DCU must be functionally available for the entire service life of the vehicle.
 A significant burden is placed on in-vehicle SDRs’ ability to remain upgradeable over a significant time span, for example throughout many generations of RF technologies.
 For example, the probability of encountering an avoidable crash situation and the probability of a remotely diagnosable fault increase with the vehicle’s age.
 Therefore, the value of SDRs to remain upgradeable and reconfigurable increases in the later years of service.
 Advance planning and careful strategizing will be needed to enable a lifespan for in-vehicle SDRs that is far longer than non-vehicle radios.
 In-vehicle requirements imply the need for SDRs that are reconfigurable.

 The physical longevity of the DCU is not the primary issue, although some steps may be needed to keep it in good working order.
 The important issue is for an aging DCU to be able to continue communicating through multiple generations of communications technology.